18 Data to constrain process model

 sd_kgCperm2 = sd(plot_kgCm2))

-Figure 18.2 is the site-level carbon calculated by taking the mean only of the plots that were measured each year.
+Figure 18.2 is the site-level carbon calculated from the mean of the plots measured each year.

 ggplot(site_live_carbon, aes(x = measure_date, y = mean_kgCperm2)) +